gritcoding/minecraft/README.md

   - What is Minecraft?
   - What is Minecraft Pi (features and limitations)
   - Play the game!
+    - Menu -> Minecraft
+    - Start Game -> Create New (you can create new worlds till you get one you like)
   - Keys:

     Key | Action